calmm-js/documentation/redux-vs-calmm.md

 Now, it is not difficult to imagine a library of reducer combinators.
 An experienced functional programmer should be able to whip up one in no time.
 For example, one could write combinators for arrays.
-It would have a signature like
+It could have a signature like
 this:

 ```haskell